AlanBui1/chess-website/_posts/2023-02-24-febchess-post.md

 permalink: /febchesspost/
 ---

 The February Chess Challenge was held on Friday, February 24th at Vincent Massey Secondary School.
-In attendance, was about 30 participants!
 Students participated in a 5-round tournament and some played additional tiebreak games.
 The final standings are as follows:

 ## Grades JK-5: